 Published Studies and Ongoing Projects

-FDA scientists have collaborated with a variety of stakeholders to conduct patient preference studies to inform clinical trial design and medical device regulatory decision-making.
-These patient preference studies have included medical devices for:
+FDA scientists frequently collaborate with a variety of stakeholders to conduct PPI studies to inform clinical trial design and medical device regulatory decision making.
+Examples include medical devices for:

 - Prostate Cancer